Close Menu

 The Result: They Actually Ate Everything

-I’m not exaggerating when I say this was the first time in months my son finished his entire meal without me asking him to.
-My daughter, who usually picks at her food, cleaned her plate and then ran off to play on her bike.
+I’m not exaggerating.
+That was the first time in months my son finished his entire meal without me asking even once.

 What We Learned From Eating Outside

-After our outdoor dinner experiment, I realized something important: sometimes the problem isn’t what we’re serving.
-It’s where we’re serving it.
+After that night, something clicked for me.
+Sometimes the problem isn’t what you’re serving.
+It’s where you’re serving it.

-Here are some family mealtime tips for toddlers that I wish someone had told me earlier:
+Here are a few family mealtime tips for toddlers that I really wish someone had told me sooner.

-1. Change the scenery.
-You don’t need to go to the park every night (though we’ve done it a few times more).
-Even eating on the porch or in the backyard can make a difference.
+• Change the scenery.
+You don’t need to go to a park every night.
+Even eating on the porch or in the backyard can make a real difference.
+A new setting makes the whole meal feel different to a kid.

-2. Let go of control.
-This is tough, but try not to force it.
-Offer the food, sit with them, and let them decide how much to eat.
-The less pressure, the better.
+• Let go of control.
+This one’s tough.
+But try not to force it.
+Put the food out, sit with them, and let them decide how much they eat.
+The less pressure you put on it, the better it tends to go.

-3. Make it fun (but not forced).
-Kids respond to novelty.
-A picnic-style meal, eating with their hands, or using a special plate can spark interest.
-But don’t make it a big deal if they still don’t eat much.
+• Make it fun without forcing it.
+Kids like novelty.
+A picnic-style setup, eating with their hands, or even just a different cup can spark some interest.
+But don’t stress if they still don’t eat much.
+Just keep it low-key.

-4. Serve dinner earlier.
-If your toddler won’t eat dinner, they might genuinely not be hungry yet.
-Or they might be too tired.
-Try moving dinner time up by 30 minutes and see what happens.
+• Try serving dinner a little earlier.
+If your toddler won’t eat dinner, they might not actually be hungry yet, or they might be overtired.
+Shifting dinner up by 30 minutes is worth trying.

 If your toddler won’t eat dinner, I get it.
-It’s exhausting.
-It’s frustrating.
-And some nights, you just want to cry into your own plate of cold pasta.
+It’s exhausting and frustrating, and some nights you just want to cry into your own plate of cold pasta.

-As I watched my daughter ride her bike through the grass after actually finishing her chicken, I realized the mess and the hassle of packing the car were worth it.
-We weren’t just eating; we were enjoying each other again.
+But watching my daughter ride her bike through the grass after actually finishing her chicken… it made the mess and the hassle completely worth it.

 Share.
 Facebook Pinterest LinkedIn Copy Link